-STORYLINE - 18: Country Lane - A Leisurely Walk Leads To Recalled Memories
+Storyline - 18: Country Lane, a Leisurely Walk Through the Woods Leads to Recalled Memories

 I'm out in the forest, away from the city crowds...